gurjot-in/Calculator-App/README.md

-# Angular 9/8 Example and Tutorial: Build a Calculator Application
+# Angular Web application from scratch - Calculator tutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)